eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-your-microservice.md

 If everything is working correctly, the JSON returned should be our new moving averages and contain our `"isAverage": true` field we added.

 We can also open up the [Freeboard dashboard](http://localhost:10102/?load=dashboard.json) to view the averaged values!
+Note that `?load=dashboard.json` in the URL loads a predefined dashboard for this tutorial.
+The dashboard definition is already part of the Freeboard container.

 ## Update a Microservice